 Social Development: Dogs in school offer an opportunity for improving social development.
 They are especially useful for teaching students social skills and responsibility.
-Specifically, with a dog in the classroom, students have the opportunity to learn how to care for the animal.
+Specifically, With a dog in the classroom, students have the opportunity to learn how to care for the animal.
 This includes walking and grooming.
 Researchers report that involving students in the daily care of classroom dogs is a positive experience, promoting their own daily care.
 The students also learn about responsibility, caring and sharing when helping each other take care of a dog at school.

-As a reward: Dogs can be gentle and loving, but at the same time full of fun and bring enjoyment for the students.
-Those students who have performed incredibly well during the week, those who have made progress in a certain subject, or those who have achieved tasks set for them may be rewarded with spending time during lunch or break to interact with the dog.
+As a reward: Dogs will be gentle and living, but at the same time full of fun and enjoyment for the students.
+Those students who have performed incredibly well during the week or those who have made progress in a certain subject, or those who have achieved tasks set for them, may be rewarded with spending time during lunch or break to interact with these dogs.
 Walking, grooming, playing and training are some of the responsibilities students will be allowed to undertake.
 It has been proved that working and playing with a dog improves children's social skills and self-esteem.

-Ruby sometimes works with students on a one to one basis and can especially help those students who are going through upsetting/difficult times or even scared/phobic of dogs.
-Ruby brings much joy and help to all of the students she meets and is happy to provide plenty of hugs to the students she spends time with.
-Students who struggle with social interaction can find a reassuring friend in Ruby.
+Ruby sometimes works with students on a one to one basis and can especially help those students who have been bullied abused, going through upsetting/difficult times or even scared/phobic of dogs.
+Ruby brings much joy and help to all the students they meet and are happy to provide plenty of hugs to the students she spends time with.
+Students who struggle with social interaction can find a reassuring friend Ruby.

-Reading with dogs can do wonders for some students.
+Reading programmes with dogs are doing wonders for some students.
 Children who might be embarrassed to read aloud to the class or even adults are likely to be less scared to read to a dog.
-It might be less stressful for a child to read aloud to a dog than to a teacher or a peer.
-After all, a dog won't judge or correct you.
+"It might be less stressful for a child to read aloud to a dog than to a teacher or a peer.
+After all, a dog won't judge or correct you."
 Dogs are used to encourage struggling readers to practise reading aloud.
-With the presence of a calm and well-trained dog, students find social support and peer interaction.
+With the presence of a "calm and well-trained dog," students find social support and peer interaction.